oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/saint-kitts-and-nevis.md

 ## 政府

 ### 國家名稱
-- `conventional long form`: Federation of Saint Kitts and Nevis
+- `常用長名`: Federation of Saint Kitts and Nevis
-- `conventional short form`: Saint Kitts and Nevis
+- `常用短名`: Saint Kitts and Nevis
-- `former`: Federation of Saint Christopher and Nevis
+- `前任`: Federation of Saint Christopher and Nevis
-- `etymology`: Saint Kitts was, and still is, referred to as Saint Christopher and this name was well established by the 17th century (although who first applied the name is unclear); in the 17th century a common nickname for Christopher was Kit or Kitt, so the island began to be referred to as "Saint Kitt's Island" or just "Saint Kitts"; Nevis is derived from the original Spanish name "Nuestra Senora de las Nieves" (Our Lady of the Snows) and refers to the white halo of clouds that generally wreathes Nevis Peak
+- `语源学`: Saint Kitts was, and still is, referred to as Saint Christopher and this name was well established by the 17th century (although who first applied the name is unclear); in the 17th century a common nickname for Christopher was Kit or Kitt, so the island began to be referred to as "Saint Kitt's Island" or just "Saint Kitts"; Nevis is derived from the original Spanish name "Nuestra Senora de las Nieves" (Our Lady of the Snows) and refers to the white halo of clouds that generally wreathes Nevis Peak
 **note**:  Nevis is pronounced nee-vis

 ### 政府類型
 federal parliamentary democracy under a constitutional monarchy; a Commonwealth realm

 ### 首都
-- `name`: Basseterre
+- `名稱`: Basseterre
-- `geographic coordinates`: 17 18 N, 62 43 W
+- `地理坐標`: 17 18 N, 62 43 W
-- `time difference`: UTC-4 (1 hour ahead of Washington, DC, during Standard Time)
+- `時差`: UTC-4 (1 hour ahead of Washington, DC, during Standard Time)
-- `etymology`: the French name translates as "low land" in English; the reference is to the city's low-lying location within a valley, as well as to the fact that the city is on the leeward (downwind) part of the island, and is thus a safe anchorage
+- `语源学`: the French name translates as "low land" in English; the reference is to the city's low-lying location within a valley, as well as to the fact that the city is on the leeward (downwind) part of the island, and is thus a safe anchorage

 ### 行政區劃
 14 parishes; Christ Church Nichola Town, Saint Anne Sandy Point, Saint George Basseterre, Saint George Gingerland, Saint James Windward, Saint John Capesterre, Saint John Figtree, Saint Mary Cayon, Saint Paul Capesterre, Saint Paul Charlestown, Saint Peter Basseterre, Saint Thomas Lowland, Saint Thomas Middle Island, Trinity Palmetto Point